Unleash/unleash_proxy_client_flutter/README.md

 If you start multiple clients sharing the same storage provider (e.g. a default `SharedPreferencesStorageProvider`) you might want to skip fetching toggles on start for all but one of the clients.
 This can be achieved by setting the `togglesStorageTTL` to a non-zero value.
-E.g in the example below, the toggles will be considered valid for 10 seconds and will not be fetched on start if they already exist in storageq.
+E.g in the example below, the toggles will be considered valid for 10 seconds and will not be fetched on start if they already exist in storage.

 ```dart
     final anotherUnleash = UnleashClient(